Graham Ovenden: 2009 prosecution and failure of case

-In 2009 Ovenden was charged with 16 counts of creating "indecent" photographs or pseudo-photographs (i.e., artistic renderings which appear to be photographs) of children, and two counts of possessing 121 "indecent" photographs or pseudo-photographs of children.
+In 2009 Ovenden was charged with 16 counts of creating "indecent" photographs or pseudo-photographs (i.e., artistic renderings which appear to be photographs) of children and two counts of possessing 121 "indecent" photographs or pseudo-photographs of children.
 The 121 images are all versions or stages of the 16 works and had been deleted from Ovenden's computer at the time his home was raided in 2006.
 The images were subsequently undeleted by police.
 The prosecution argued that these images are "indecent" and that there can be no defence of creating or possessing "indecent" photographs or pseudo-photographs for artistic purposes.
-The defence argued that the works 121 images were temporary stages toward the creation of the 16 works, that those works constitute art and in no event were any of the works created with criminal intent.
-The Crown has not alleged that the images at issue depict any actual children.
+The defence argued that the works 121 images were temporary stages toward the creation of the 16 works, that those works constitute art, and in no event were any of the works created with criminal intent.
+The prosecution did not allege that the images at issue depict any actual children.

 On 22 October 2009, after less than two days of trial, the jury was discharged and a new trial date set.
-On 9 April 2010, after a five-minute hearing, the case was thrown out by the judge as two key prosecution witnesses, police officers who had searched his home three and a half years earlier, failed to appear in court.
-The police declined to comment and the CPS refused to disclose how much the investigation had cost the taxpayer.
-Graham Ovenden described the police as "totally and utterly transfixed by childhood sexuality" and himself as "a controversial figure and, at the moment, a very angry old man".
+On 9 April 2010, after a five-minute hearing, the case was thrown out by the judge, for two key prosecution witnesses – police officers who had searched his home three-and-a-half years earlier – failed to appear in court.
+The police declined to comment, and the CPS refused to disclose how much the investigation had cost the taxpayer.
+Graham Ovenden described the police as "totally and utterly transfixed by childhood sexuality" and himself as "a controversial figure, and at the moment, a very angry old man".
 The prosecution declined to launch an appeal.